 Once the water clears, the crawfish are clean.
 Do not expect the crawfish to spin real fast.
 The water is still passing thru them and flushing them clean.
 To speed up the process, you can take a paddle and stir them occasionally.
 Because fresh crawfish are so muddy, it may help to tip the pail a bit to pour some of the extra dirty water out at the beginning of the wash.
 Then continue as normal.
 This simply speeds up the process by getting the real dirty water out quickly.

 How many crawfish can you wash at one time?

 It all depends on your water pressure.
 With good water pressure you should be able to wash 30-40lbs of crawfish with no problem.
-I would start with 20lbs or half a bag and add more as your pressure allows.
+I would start with 20lbs or half a sack and add more as your pressure allows.